AdobeDocs/campaign-standard.pt-BR/help/rn/using/documentation-updates.md

 <!-- A new section on how to send proofs using real customer data has been added.
 [Read more](../../sending/using/managing-test-profiles-and-sending-proofs.md#sending-proofs-using-additional-data) -->

-Uma nova seção sobre práticas recomendadas do fluxo de trabalho foi adicionada.
+Uma nova seção sobre práticas recomendadas do workflow foi adicionada.
 [Leia mais](../../automating/using/best-practices-workflows.md)

 A lista de mensagens de erro do Campaign Standard e do Campaign Classic foi atualizada.
 [Leia mais](https://docs.campaign.adobe.com/doc/AC/en/technicalResources/error_messages/error_codes.html)